unspentspace/melbourne/business_case/README.md

 ## Option 1: Start a for profit company

 Description: This option involves creating a standard business model with 2-3 owners/partners.
 It may involve employing one to two people to manage and grow the community, or it could be run mostly as self-service.
+It would focus on servicing a small number of people for daytime use and events and workshops on evenings and weekends.

 ## Option 2: Start a not-for-profit association

-Description: This option involves creating a[co-operative](https://business.gov.au/planning/business-structures-and-types/business-structures/co-operative) (pardon the communist reference) of at least 5 members.
+Description: This option involves creating a [co-operative](https://business.gov.au/planning/business-structures-and-types/business-structures/co-operative) (pardon the communist reference) or association of at least 5 members.
 Dissimilar to option 1, the space would operate on a relatively smaller budget and initially with little to no employees.
 This option might rely on some level of volunteering by its members to maintain the premises.
 It will give greater control and privacy for members, as compared to option 1.

-For a list of Victorian cooperatives as examples, visit this[website](https://www.coopdevelopment.org.au/viclinks.html#finance).
+For a list of Victorian cooperatives as examples, visit this [website](https://www.coopdevelopment.org.au/viclinks.html#finance).

 ## Option 3: Do Nothing